 Interests, on the other hand, are often win-win propositions.
 Interest-based negotiations can help both parties focus on big-picture goals.
 For example, having a shared desire to keep your children out of your conflict or expressing a desire for both households to have financial stability.
 It is likely that both you and your spouse will share many of the same interests.
 Negotiation may be necessary to reach other details but a focus on your shared goals can carry you through a successful process.

-Contact Me For Help With The Collaborative Law Process
+Contact Us For Help With The Collaborative Law Process

 Interest-based bargaining is not a skill that most people are born with.
-I can help teach you these skills and help you apply them to your divorce negotiations.
-To schedule an initial consultation at any of my three office locations, call me at 513-275-1164 or send me an email.
+We can help teach you these skills and help you apply them to your divorce negotiations.
+To schedule an initial consultation at any of our three office locations, call us at 513-275-5367 or send us an email.